ScilifelabDataCentre/pathogens-portal/content/english/support_services/tutorial_ena/tutorial_ena_subroute1.md

 Open a command prompt window and navigate to the *runs* subfolder of the 01-route folder of the example data files, using the `cd` command (e.g. `cd $WORKSHOP/01-route/runs/`).
 Remember to use `\` instead on Windows.

 The Webin-CLI requires that you provide information about who you are and what you want to do before use.
 You can do this by using one of the available **’options’**.
 In the command prompt window, type in the appropriate command from the list below to see the available options.
 Please note that the filepath should give the location of Webin-CLI.
 Below, it is assumed that a path variable ('DOWNLOADS') has been created that contains the full path to the folder where the program was downloaded.
-See [this section in the preparation for submissions tab](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) to see how to do this.
+See the [Preparation for Submissions](/support_services/tutorial_ena/tutorial_ena_subprep/#obtaining-example-data) tab on how to do this.

-* **On Windows** - java -jar $DOWNLOADS\webin-cli-4.2.3.jar –help
+* **On Windows** - java -jar $DOWNLOADS\webin-cli-7.0.1.jar -help
-* **On Mac** - java -jar $DOWNLOADS/webin-cli-4.2.3.jar -help
+* **On Mac** - java -jar $DOWNLOADS/webin-cli-7.0.1.jar -help

 You'll see that multiple options are available.
 You will use the following: